cheungdzinyung/address/README.md

   - time to complete (1 day)
 - Include a scrolling side bar to quickly access contacts with the first letter of the last name
   - time to complete (1 day)
+- Implement end-to-end testing
-- Integrate CI/CD (1 day)
+  - time to complete (1.5 day)

 ### Given more time, what else would you have done to make the project more robust?

 Given more time, I would have like to include the following to make the project more robust:

+- CSS theming
+- Implement TypeScript into project to provide stricter type checking and reduce errors
+- Implement [Storybook](https://storybook.js.org/) in order to provide designer(s) and client(s) a visual tool to better understand the various levels of components
 - Allow the users to manually insert data rather than fetching data from https://randomuser.me/
-- Implement a user login/logout function to ensure that only the intended user can access these personal information
+- Implement a user login/logout function to ensure that only the intended user can access these personal information ([OAuth2](https://oauth.net/2/) and [JWT](https://jwt.io/))
-- Implement voice search
 - A settings menu to allow users to choose and save preferences:
   - Choose to sort contacts by different attributes
   - Choose to sort contacts by ascending or descending order
   - Choose what information to be displayed
+- Implement voice search
+- Separate out the different branches of the GitHub repo to include:
+  - Development
+  - Main
+  - QA
+  - Feature
+  - Bug Fix
+- Implement self-managed cloud infrastructure using AWS giving more control over different functionalities and features sch as database integration
+- A11y implementation to increase accessibility to all people, including those with disabilities or impairments
+- i18n implementation to allow for internationalization of contents